pixel

 Getting Legal Help After Being Sexually Abused By Prison Officers

-When you are a victim of sexual violence in your adulthood, the barriers in speaking out can seem monumental.
+When you are a victim of sexual violence in your adulthood, the barriers to speaking out can seem monumental.
 You might feel ashamed, doubt whether others will believe you, or worry about retaliation from those who abused you.
 It's not uncommon for survivors to have repressed memories, leaving them unaware of the full extent of their trauma.

 First, know that sexual abuse doesn’t just mean “rape” under New York laws.
 It can also be: